Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: ML-based Attack on Anonymous Routing

 \subsection{Predicting Correlation}

-The trained model can be used for automatic correlation classification.
-The attacking phase is simple and straightforward as shown in Algorithm \ref{algo:attack}.
+The trained model is used in attacking phase as shown in Algorithm \ref{algo:attack}.
 During the attacking phase, we feed the two inter-flit delay arrays from a suspicious source ($S$) and destination ($D$) of the ongoing communication session to the ML model (lines 4-5).
 The ML model will output 1 if the source and destination are communicating, and 0 otherwise (lines 5).
 If $S$ and $D$ are communicating and the ML model output is 1, our attack has successfully broken the anonymity.